sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(state).toBe(true)
 -->

-I also make an exception for React components, where I prefer to name props without the `is` prefix, similar to HTML properties like `<button disabled>`:
+I also make an exception for React components, where I prefer to skip the `is` prefix, similar to HTML properties like `<button disabled>`:

 <!-- const ButtonStyled = ({children}) => children -->